 Thus, given a set of arguments justifying mappings organised into an argumentation framework, an agent will be able to determine which mappings are acceptable by computing the preferred extensions with respect to its preferences.
-If there are multiple preferred extensions, the agent must commit to the arguments present in all preferred extensions, but has some freedom of choice with respect to those in some but not all of them.
-This will partition arguments into three sets: desired arguments, present in all preferred extensions, optional arguments, present in some but not all, and rejected arguments, present in none.
+If there are multiple preferred extensions, the agent must commit to the arguments present in all preferred extensions, but it has some freedom of choice with respect to those in some but not all of them.
+This will partition arguments into three sets: desired arguments, present in all preferred extensions; optional arguments, present in some but not all; and rejected arguments, present in none.
 If we have two agents belonging to different audiences, these sets may differ.
-Doutre et al. [6] describe a means by which agents may negotiate a joint preferred extension on the basis of their partitioned arguments so as to maximise the number of desired arguments included, whilst identifying which optional arguments need to be included to support them.

 Based on the above considerations, we thus define an agreed alignment and an agreeable alignment as follows.
-An agreed alignment is the set of correspondences supported6 by those arguments which are in every preferred extension of every agent.
+An agreed alignment is the set of correspondences supported11 by those arguments which are in every preferred extension of every agent.
 An agreeable alignment extends the agreed alignment with those correspondences supported by arguments which are in some preferred extension of every agent.
 Whilst the mappings included in the agreed alignments can be considered valid and consensual for all agents, the agreeable alignments have a uncertain background, due to the different alternative positions that each agent can take.
 However, given our context of agent communication, we seek to accept as many candidate mappings as possible.
 We will therefore take into consideration both set of alignments - agreed and agreeable.

-6 Instantiating argumentation frameworks
+4 Instantiating argumentation frameworks